DiffEqML/pde-dataset-generator/README.md

 # 📦 PDEs Dataset Generator

-A tool for generating dataset about several PDE process based on FEniCS.
+A tool for generating dataset about several PDE process based on FEniCS and ARCSim.

 ## 💡 Introduction